segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/flutter/index.md

 > warning "Updated package for pilot users"
 > If you've been using Analytics-Flutter since the pilot phase, see [Upgrading from pilot](#upgrading-from-pilot) to use the updated version of Analytics-Flutter.

-Analytics-Flutter enables you to seamlessly add Segment analytics to your Flutter app.
+Analytics-Flutter lets you add Segment analytics to your Flutter app.

 ### Supported platforms
 Analytics-Flutter supports these platforms: